ikosmidis/bigbr-supplementary-material/README.md

-i) the Supplementary Material document that is cross-referenced in the manuscript and contains all numerical results and figures from the case study of Section 4 and the computer experiment of Section 5 of the manuscript;
+i) the Supplementary Material document that is cross-referenced in the manuscript and contains all numerical results and figures from the case study of Section 4.

-ii) R code to reproduce all numerical results and figures in the main text and in the Supplementary Materials document.
+ii) R code to reproduce all numerical results in the main text and in the Supplementary Materials document.

-The code is organized in the two directories `diverted-flights` and `high-dim-logistic`, for the case study of Section 4 and the computer experiment of Section 5, respectively.
-The `README` file in each directory provides specific instructions about have the results can be reproduced, along with the specific versions of the contributed R packages that have been used to produce the results.
+The code is organized in the two directories `diverted-flights` and `biglm`.

+The `diverted-flights` directory, apart form code and data, provides a `README` file with specific instructions to reproduce the numerical results, along with the specific versions of the contributed R packages that have been used.

 The `biglm` directory has a port of the [**biglm** R package](https://cran.r-project.org/package=biglm), which implements